ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 $logger->log('Hello fellow humans.');
 ```

-Doesnt feel very convenient right?
+Doesn't feel very convenient right?
 That brings us to the next point.

 ## Service Container

 A _Service Container_ or _Dependency Injection Container_ manages your services and their creation.
-By telling the container which services depend on which other services and parameters, your building a graph that the service container is able to resolve.
-Most containers like this one, will store the created instance.
+By telling the container which services depend on which other services and parameters, you're building a graph that the service container is able to resolve.
+Most containers like this one will store the created instance.
 So the next time the same service is requested it won't be reconstructed.

 So in the case of the example above we can bind our logger service to the container once: